transmute-industries/my-pass/README.md

 ## Overview

-This repo contains code for a web app, cloud functions and smart contracts, as well as docker services for ethereum and ipfs. together, these components and services provide a hybrid app (built using centralized and decentralized tech), which support identity and secure document managment using machine learning, blockchain and cryptgrography which as been around for decaded (PGP).
+This repo contains code for a web app, cloud functions and smart contracts, as well as docker services for ethereum and ipfs.
+Together, these components and services provide a hybrid app (built using centralized and decentralized tech), which supports identity and secure document managment using machine learning, blockchain and cryptgrography which as been around for decades (PGP).

-We think its important to get a great user experience built first, before completing the integration of these services, or adding addional blockchain or machine learning features.
+We think it's important to get a great user experience built first, before completing the integration of these services, or adding additional blockchain or machine learning features.

 ## Getting Started